 …

-If an NSTR mobile AP MLD operates with two affiliated APs, one AP shall be operating on the primary link of the NSTR link pair, and the other AP shall be operating on the nonprimary link of the NSTR link pair.
-The primary link shall not be disabled and the nonprimary link may be disabled.

-…
+(#19791)…

-An NSTR mobile AP MLD shall designate one of the links of an NSTR link pair as the primary link.
-The other link of the NSTR link pair is the nonprimary link.
-When the NSTR mobile AP MLD intends to change the channel/operating class for the primary link, it shall perform the channel switch procedure.
-The NSTR mobile AP MLD shall schedule for transmissions of Beacon and Probe Response frames and group addressed Data frames only on the primary link.
+An NSTR mobile AP MLD shall designate one of the links of an NSTR link pair as the primary link for the BSS(#19349).
+The other link of the NSTR link pair is the nonprimary link for the BSS(#19349).
+The primary link shall not be disabled or removed and the nonprimary link may be disabled or removed(#19790, 19791). (#20126) The NSTR mobile AP MLD shall schedule for transmissions of Beacon and Probe Response frames and group addressed Data frames only on the primary link.

-NOTE 2—The primary link is the same for all non-AP MLDs.
-How to determine a primary link is implementation related.
+NOTE 2—(#19349) How to designate a primary link is implementation related.

-An NSTR mobile AP MLD can change the operating channel for either the primary or nonprimary link by following the procedures described in 11.8.8 (Selecting and advertising a new channel), 11.8.9 (Channel Switch Announcement element operation), and 35.3.19.3 (NSTR mobile AP MLD multi-link procedures for channel switching, extended channel switching, and channel quieting).
-An NSTR mobile AP MLD that intends to swap the operating channel used for its primary and nonprimary links respectively must simultaneously perform the (extended) channel switch operation on both links.
+(#20097)An NSTR mobile AP MLD may change the operating channel for either the primary or nonprimary link or both(#20092) by following the procedures described in 11.8.8 (Selecting and advertising a new channel), 11.8.9 (Channel Switch Announcement element operation), and 35.3.19.3 (NSTR mobile AP MLD multi-link procedures for (#19211)(Extended) channel switching and channel quieting).
+An NSTR mobile AP MLD that intends to (#20126) change the designation for the primary link, it shall perform the channel switch procedure to swap the operating channel used for its primary and nonprimary links respectively shall simultaneously perform the (extended) channel switch operation on both links.

 …